usererdem/MIT-Wordgame/README.md

 4- The game will ask for the player Enter word, or write '!!' to indicate that you are finished.

 5- After you finished, your total score will be printed and the game is going to ask if you want to replay the same hand --> you can type yes to replay the hand or no to continue.

+6- You will receive your endgame score at the end of the game.

 Here is a Game Example: